Tennessee & Kentucky Child Custody Lawyer

 Sometimes, joint custody may not be suitable simply due to the living or working situation of one spouse.
 A typical example involves parents who are active in the military.
 As they may be deployed anywhere with very little warning and don’t have much stability in their home lives because of that, a court may view this situation as too hectic for a child and decide to award sole custody to the parent that is not active military.

-When what matters most is at stake, call Peterson White LLP.
-You can reach our Tennessee office at 855-919-4124 or send us an email to get started today.
+When what matters most is at stake, call the Tennessee & Kentucky child custody attorneys at Peterson White LLP.
+You can reach our Tennessee office at 855-919-4124 or contact us online to get started today.